 Again, if you discovered members of your team or your peers that could benefit from hearing directly from customers, invite them to join you.

 At this point, you’ll also want to sit in on any non-linear sales processes.
 If you sell through the channel, it’ll be key to understand how those partners are selling and if it’s sell-to, sell-through or co-sales.

 Although you’ll gather great insights from current customers, especially the detractors, you’ll learn even more from churned customers or closed lost deals.
 Now it’s time to research why you lost those deals or why your ex-customer cancelled.
 Given your tenure, you’re likely not too close to decisions or the product to take anything personally or get offended, but it’s still worth mentioning: do not develop questions to lead toward something specific.
 The most common mistake I see in someone conducting these types of interviews directly is the desire to drive validation of a hypothesis.
 One thing I advise to help avoid this is to write down your hypotheses explicitly and test your line of questioning against them.

 For more on response bias, check out this resource.

 Share Your Findings

 All this legwork isn’t a means to simply form your thoughts on what to do.
-You need to disseminate it throughout the organization.
+As one of your CMO duties, you need to disseminate it throughout the organization.
 Start with your direct reports.
 See if they identify any gaps.
 Then get with your CRO or sales leader.
 What’s their opinion?
 Finally, service/support leadership.
 What’s their opinion?
 Any concerns must be nurtured and addressed.